Sharmi-1999/Sharmi-1999/README.md

 - 👨‍🎓 Currently majoring in Information Technology from Jalpaiguri Government Engineering College (Batch of 2022).
 - 👯 I’m looking to collaborate on my projects.
 - 💬 Ask me about anything,I will be happy to help you.
-- 🔭 Contact me at sm2244@it.jgec.ac.in
-- ✨ Apart from Coding I love painting and singing.
+- ✨ Apart from Coding I love painting🎨 and music🎵.

 <!--- 😄 Pronouns: ...